-Now, these three options of yours are meant to be for temporarily bugging out, and you'll have to make sure these places are safe enough for you to stay, but it is better than nothing.
+Now, these three options of yours are meant to be for temporarily bugging out, and you’ll have to make sure these places are safe enough for you to stay, but these are better than nothing.

 Remember, consider places with a food source or a place you can outfit with a food source.
-It should have a water source, too, as well as a shelter sturdy enough to house you and your group.
-In case of bandits, marauders, or just plain old trouble makers, make sure you can easily make the place defensible.
+Your bug out location should have a water source, too, as well as a shelter sturdy enough to house you and your group.
+And in case of bandits, marauders, or just plain old troublemakers, see to it you can easily make the place defensible.

 If you don’t want to be caught unawares when SHTF or even when a natural disaster strikes, we strongly suggest you prep a BOL in advance.
 Finding a location now, while things are still calm, is your best bet.
 Imagine trying to find a place when everyone else is trying to find one, too.
 Be a responsible prepper and think ahead.

 If you liked this article and found it useful, leave a comment and let us know what you think!
 For more information on prepping and survival, don’t hesitate to check out the other excellent articles we have here on the site.